Amin-MAG/My-Notes/Linux/LPIC-1.md

 Moreover, In `/etc/` there are some directories that you can set jobs for specific intervals like `/etc/cron.weekly`, `/etc/cron.hourly`, etc. The difference is that you can directly copy your shell script in this directories.

+### At

+You can Also use `at` to schedule a job for a specific time.

+> See more about [at](Linux%20Commands.md##at) on the Linux commands page.

+### Managing cron access

+There 4 files for managing access of `cron` and `at` commands.

+- `/etc/cron.allow`: the whitelist of users that can use cron jobs
+- `/etc/cron.deny`: the blacklist of users that can not use cron jobs
+- `/etc/at.allow`: the whitelist of users that can use at jobs
+- `/etc/at.deny`: the blacklist of users that can use at jobs

 # Resources